Mercury Meltdown: Reception

 All versions of Mercury Meltdown have been well received by critics.
 The PSP, PS2, and Wii versions hold an aggregated score of 78, 73, and 77 out of 100 respectively.
-Both the PSP and Wii version were featured in 1001 Video Games You Must Play Before You Die.
+Both the PSP and Wii versions were featured in 1001 Video Games You Must Play Before You Die.
 In regards to the original PSP version, critics gave praise on the improvements it made from the difficult and new visual style.
-Eurogamer praised the difficulty curves being more consistent and the variety of the level designs IGN complimented the new cel-shaded design and bright colors as opposed from the cold-steel design of its predecessor, stating that it brightens the game and makes it more fun.
-IGN further elaborated that the new cel-shaded design of the mercury blob making it easier to define the shape of the blob and when it dissipates.
+Eurogamer praised the difficulty curves being more consistent and the variety of the level designs.
+IGN complimented the new cel-shaded design and bright colors as opposed to the cold-steel design of its predecessor, stating that it brightens the game and makes it more fun.
+IGN further elaborated that the new cel-shaded design of the mercury blob makes it easier to define the shape of the blob and when it dissipates.
 GameSpot also praised the stages being more pleasing to the eye due to the bright and colorful.
 PALGN noted that the environments didn't feel as epic, however, did feel more lively.
 Pocket Gamer stated it was an improvement from its predecessor in nearly every way.

 Mercury Meltdown Remix received mixed reviews from critics.
 Both GameZone and PALGN complimented the camera controls for improving the game.
 GameSpot criticized the new controls for controlling the camera, stating the sensitivity was too high and allowing more mistakes to be made.
-Another criticism was the lack of multiplayer option, causing the Party games to become dull without it.
+Another criticism was the lack of a multiplayer option, causing the Party games to become dull without it.
 IGN was also critical of it, feeling that the PlayStation 2 controller did not feel right.

-Mercury Meltdown Revolution received more positive reception, in particular for the motion controls.
-PALGN complimented how well the motion controls work.
-Eurogamer felt that the controls were more well-realized than other Wii games at the time and were accessible to all players.
+Mercury Meltdown Revolution received a more positive reception, in particular for the motion controls.
+PALGN complimented how well the motion controls work.Eurogamer felt that the controls were more well-realized than other Wii games at the time and were accessible to all players.
 IGN UK gave it an editor's choice award, although they said that the sound could be better and a lack of multiplayer is disappointing, especially on the Wii.
 GamePro stated the motion controls were fresh and a lot of fun, however also criticized the lack of multiplayer option.
 Play was very critical of the Wii version due to similar titles in the Wii's library and the art style not being as appealing as other titles such as Kororinpa.